wiremoons/systemp/README.md

 ## Using the Program

-When run, the command outputs the following information, the details of which will vary depnding on the computers archticture.
+When run, the command outputs the following information, the details of which will vary depending on the computers architecture.
 Below is the output from a Raspberry Pi 4B:
 ```
 'pi4server' Linux 4.19.97-v7l+ (ARM 4 cores) @ Wed 06 May 2020 20:46:14